MasiaMatteo03/SistemiEReti/README.md

 # SistemiEReti

-Questo è il repository di Masia Matteo contenente le esercitazioni/file di sistei e reti dell'A.S.
-2020/2021.
+This is the Masia Matteo's repository.
+Inside there are the exercises of "Sistemi e Reti" of the school year 2020/2021.